Corporate Officers and Staff

 Karen Gordon Betournay, CPDT-KA, AABP-CDT

-Working closely with the Executive Director, Karen is responsible for maintaining and updating all aspects of PRF’s website.
+Karen is responsible for updating and maintaining PRF’s social media platforms (Facebook, Twitter, Instagram, LinkedIn, YouTube, and more!).
+Working closely with the PRF Staff, Karen also updates all aspects of PRF’s website.
 Karen has been the volunteer web site specialist since PRF was founded in 1999.
 She also has the honor of being Sam’s Aunt, and sister to Executive Director Audrey Gordon and Medical Director Leslie Gordon.

 Karen is a graduate of the University of Massachusetts and is certified in Grooming/Kennel Management from Essex Agricultural and Technical College.
-Karen is the owner of Animal Manners, providing training and behavior counseling for canines.
-She lives in New Hampshire with her husband David, twin girls Paige and Skyler, dogs Maya and Jazz, and cats Marcus and Freddie.
+Karen is the owner of Animal Manners, Inc, providing training and behavior counseling for canines.
+She lives in New Hampshire with her husband David, twin girls Paige and Skyler, dogs Jazz and Logan, and cat Freddie Mercury.

 Research Nurse Manager